ibm-cloud-docs/cephaas/s3_cred_delete.md

 1. On the IBM Cloud console, go to **{{site.data.keyword.cephaas_full_notm}} > Object Storage > Credentials** tab.

-2. Select one service credential that you want to delete.

-3. Click **Delete**.

-All access granted to any resources using this credential will be lost once the credential is deleted.
-{: note}

-## Deleting multiple object storage credential in the UI
-{: #deleting-mulitple-s3-credential-ui}
-{: ui}

-To delete multiple object storage S3 credential, complete the following steps.

-1. On the IBM Cloud console, go to **{{site.data.keyword.cephaas_full_notm}} > Object Storage > Credentials** tab.

-2. Select one or more credentials that you want to delete.
+2. Select one or more service credential that you want to delete.

 3. Click **Delete selected credentials** > **Delete**.

-All access granted to any resources using these credentials will be lost once the credentials are deleted.
+You will not be able to perform any s3 operations using the credentials after the delete process completes.
 {: note}

 ## Deleting an objects storage credential from the CLI